waffl3ss/UniversalClock/README.md

 - Shrink Tube
 - Cable Management Sleeve
 - 3d printed housing (STL uploaded in repo)
+- Tint film (i applied a layer to the front since the LED's are so bright)

 # Guide
 - Flash the pico with CircuitPython 9.x